cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 # Understand IBC Denoms with Gaia

-One of the most powerful technologies using the Cosmos SDK is the Interblockchain Communication Protocol (IBC).
-While with Cosmos every blockchain is intended to be soverign and application specific, with IBC every blockchain can connect to another blockchain using IBC.
-This will eventually create a system of soverign but connected blockchains.
+One of the most powerful technologies when using the Cosmos SDK is the Interblockchain Communication Protocol (IBC).
+While with Cosmos every blockchain is intended to be soverign and application specific, with IBC every blockchain can connect to another blockchain using the IBC protocol.
+This will eventually create a system of soverign _and_ connected blockchains.

 ## Introduction